julia-diversity-and-inclusion/computing_bio_course/docs/src/Lesson1/0_windows.md

 The good news is that Windows 10 has a way to run a Unix environment side-by-side with Windows.

-!!!
-Windows
+!!! windows
     Throughout this course,
     you will see boxes like this labeled "Windows."
     These contain information about ways in which Windows is different from Unix operating systems.
-   Pay careful attention to these boxes, since other instructions may be unclear if you don't modify them accordingly.
+    Pay careful attention to these boxes,
+    since other instructions may be unclear if you don't modify them accordingly.

 Much of this guide was cribbed from [Michael Treat's guide](https://github.com/michaeltreat/Windows-Subsystem-For-Linux-Setup-Guide), which has a lot more information and [a video](https://youtu.be/GYuv37yPmGM?t=207)